Recovery From Addictions, Part 1By Dr. Margaret Paul

 I Can't Handle My Pain

-Anything you do to avoid taking responsibility for managing your pain is self-abandonment, which creates even more pain - the deep pain of aloneness.
+Anything you do to avoid taking responsibility for managing your pain is self-abandonment, which creates even more pain - the pain of aloneness, anxiety, depression, guilt, shame, emptiness, jealousy, anger and so on.
 Whether you abandon yourself to substances, processes or people, your inner child - which is your feeling self - will feel abandoned by your choice to avoid responsibility for your feelings.
 If you had an actual child who was in pain, and you got drunk instead of being there for that child, he or she would be in even more pain from the abandonment.
 It is exactly the same on the inner level.
-Addictive behavior is an abandonment of self and causes the very pain you are trying to avoid.
+Addictive behavior is an abandonment of self and causes much of the pain you are trying to avoid.

 I am Unworthy and Unlovable

 When you did not receive the love you needed as a small child, you might have concluded that the reason you were not loved was because you were bad, flawed, defective, unworthy, unlovable, or unimportant.
 This is core shame - the false belief that there is essentially something wrong with you.
-When you adopt this belief, you become cut off from your Source, believing that you are unworthy of being loved by a Higher Power.
+When you adopt this belief, you become cut off from your source, believing that you are unworthy of being loved by your higher power.

 Others Are My Source Of Love

-You will become addicted to attention, approval, love, sex, or connection when you believe that another person needs to be your dependable source of love.
+You will become addicted to attention, approval, validation, ove, sex, or connection when you believe that another person needs to be your dependable source of love.
 In this case, you will be abandoning your inner child to another person, which causes as much pain as abandoning yourself to a substance.
-Until you learn to tap into a Higher Power as your source of love, you will continue to be addicted to people as your source of love.
+Until you learn to tap into you higher power as your source of love, you will continue to be addicted to people as your source of love.